toggledbits/luaxp/README.md

 contribution, have at it!
 Please try to follow the coding style to keep it consistent, and use spaces rather than tabs (4 space indenting).

-Also, if you're making a feature enhancement contribution, consider looking at my lexp project as well, and see if the same enhancement would be appropriate there.
+Also, if you're making a feature enhancement contribution, consider looking at [my lexp project](https://github.com/toggledbits/lexpjs) as well, and see if the same enhancement would be appropriate there.
 Since the Lua implementation is born of the JavaScript one, I think it would be an interesting exercise to try and keep them as close functionally as possible.

-TO-DO: Link to lexp github repository

 ## Syntax ##